risingwavelabs/awesome-stream-processing/03-real-time-etl/001-ingest-data.md

 ) FORMAT PLAIN ENCODE JSON;
 ```

+To learn more about the `CREATE SOURCE` command, see [`CREATE SOURCE`](https://docs.risingwave.com/docs/current/sql-create-source/) from the offical RisingWave documentation.

+To learn more about the `CREATE TABLE` command, see [`CREATE TABLE`](https://docs.risingwave.com/docs/current/sql-create-table/) from the offical RisingWave documentation.

+To learn more about how to consume data from Kafka, see [Ingest data from Kafka](https://docs.risingwave.com/docs/current/ingest-from-kafka/) from the official documentation.

 ### Ingest CDC data from PostgreSQL

 Next, we will connect to the `users` table in PostgreSQL by using the following SQL query to ingest CDC data from PostgreSQL.
+With RisingWave you, can create multiple sources that reads data from multiple different upstream systems.

-We create a `users` table in RisingWave that reads data from the PostgreSQL table.
+We create a `users` table in RisingWave that reads data from the PostgreSQL table by using the `CREATE TABLE` command.
 Fill out the parameters accordingly.

-To learn more about how to read data from PostgreSQL, see [Ingest data from PostgreSQL CDC](https://docs.risingwave.com/docs/current/ingest-from-postgres-cdc/) from the official documentation.

 ```sql
 CREATE TABLE users (